 Your feet and groin area do not like to be damp for a prolonged amount of time.
 Start your day off with a (relatively) clean pair of socks and underwear.

-How many should you pack?
-I have the following formula for counting how many pairs of socks and underwear I need on a camping trip.
+I use the following formula for counting how many pairs of socks and underwear I need on a camping trip.
 Generally speaking, I do the number of days I’m out for divided by two.
 The minimum number of socks/underwear I will bring is three, and the maximum number of socks/underwear is six.

-For example, when I went on seven day camping trip, I brought four pairs of socks.
-When I did a 24 day canoe trip, I brought six pairs of socks (plus two emergency pairs, but I don’t include those in my regular rotation).
+For example, when I went on a 7-day camping trip, I brought four pairs of socks.
+When I did a 24-day canoe trip, I brought six pairs of socks.
 Same with underwear.

-For underwear, I wear one pair on day one, and then wear them inside out on day two.
+For underwear, I wear one pair on day one and then wear them inside out on day two.
 If I’m on a long trip, I’ll wear one pair for two days straight before I flip them inside out.
-I do a similar thing for socks, but I have a whole system for clean & dry sock management on trip.
-If you’d be interested in a separate post on how to keep your socks clean and dry on a long camping trip, let me know in the comments and I’ll do a post.

 2. Save some clean clothing for the halfway point

-I have heard some people say they don’t brush they’re teeth while they’re camping because toothpaste is bad for the environment.
-They have clearly never heard of organic or natural toothpaste and the spray method.
+I have heard some people say they don’t brush their teeth while they’re camping because toothpaste is bad for the environment.
+They have clearly never heard of organic or natural toothpaste and the spray method!

 There are two components to brushing your teeth in the woods: the toothpaste itself and your spitting technique.
 You can use one or the other, but for minimum environmental impact and maximum cleanliness I recommend you use both components in tandem.

-- Choose an organic or natural toothpaste.
-I like Tom’s.
+- Choose organic or natural toothpaste.
+This is the one I use.